xareelee/XLTestLog/README.md

 Currently, you should use XLTestLog with [XcodeColors].
 If you don't, it would show the color code in the logs.

-In the next release, XLTestLog will [read the environment variable `XcodeColors`](https://github.com/robbiehanson/XcodeColors#option-1-manual-use--custom-macros) to decide whether using XcodeColors to paint log messages.
+In the next release, XLTestLog will [read the environment variable `XcodeColors`](https://github.com/robbiehanson/XcodeColors#option-1-manual-use--custom-macros) to decide whether using XcodeColors to paint log messages or not.